mutinex/mmm-eval/CONTRIBUTING.md

-# Contributing to BenjaMMMin
+# Contributing to mmm-eval

-We welcome contributions to BenjaMMMin!
+We welcome contributions to mmm-eval!
 This document provides guidelines for contributing to the project.

 ## Development Setup